evrenvural/shared-todo-backend/README.md

 # expressjs-mongodb-starter
-This is starter pack for NodeJS.
+This is starter project for NodeJS.